diademiemi/my-docker-mods/README.md

 Define the following environment variables in the container startup.

 `USERNAME`: The username to use in the container.
 Must be lower case and otherwise valid Linux login name.
 Defaults to `abc`
-`HOME_DIR`: The home directory to use in the container.
+`HOME`: The home directory to use in the container.
 Must be a valid directory in the container.
 Defaults to `/config`
 `SHELL`: Path to the default shell of this user.
 Must be a valid shell executable in the cointainer.
 Defaults to `/bin/bash`